Associate Professor of Japanese and Comparative Literature, Undergraduate Faculty Advisor for Japanese

 - Readings in Modern Japanese Literature (Indiana University)

-Before my arrival at UCD, I worked for many years at Indiana University in the Department of East Asian Languages and Cultures, and prior to that, at Dickinson College.
+I work in the Departments of East Asian Languages and Cultures and Comparative Literature.
 I received my Ph.D. in Japanese with a minor in Comparative Literature from Stanford University.
-At UCD, I work in the Department of East Asian Languages and Cultures and the Department of Comparative Literature.
+Prior to UCD, I worked at Indiana University, Bloomington, and Dickinson College.

 My research is primarily on modern Japanese literature but I also work on early twentieth-century sexology in Japan, the U.K. and the U.S. As a scholar I am particularly interested in how literature and history intersect, and I examine texts as part of a broader network of cultural discourses that produce and rework vital ideas within specific historical moments.